-The LC9[TM] is equipped with a manual safety lever.
+The LC9® and LC380TM are equipped with a manual safety lever.

 To engage the manual safety, point the pistol in a safe direction.
 Move the safety lever upward fully to the "safe" position.
 Note that the pistol must be cocked to engage the safety.